Indonesia Stock Exchange: IDX Custodian figure

 On 7 June 2017, IDX Custodian noted that there are 1,000,289 investors based on Single Identification Number (SID) or an increase of 12 percent in less than full 6 months.
 At the end of 2016, there were 894,116 SID.
 Slightly more than 50 percent of the investors are local investors.
 And almost 50 percent of the investors are mutual fund investors.

 Incidents

 2000 bombing

 On 14 September 2000, a car bomb exploded in the basement of the then-Jakarta Stock Exchange building, killing 15 people.
 In August 2001 an Indonesian court sentenced two members of the Indonesian special forces unit, Kopassus, Teuku Ismuhadi Jafar and Nuryadin to 20-year jail terms for masterminding the attack.

-Walkway collapse
+2018 walkway collapse

 On 15 January 2018, a mezzanine walkway that was hanging on the second floor of the IDX collapsed, causing at least 77 injuries.
 Most of the injured were university students who were visiting the building, when the incident occurred at about 12:10 WIB (UTC+7:00).
 Out of the 77 injuries, the 17 victims were hospitalized on RSAL Mintohardjo.